 - 4.6 The SDNPA directly provides the pre-application service for the parts of Arun District Council, Adur and Worthing Council, Eastbourne Brough Council, Brighton and Hove City Council, Mid Sussex District Council and Wealden District Council within the National Park.
 Outside these areas, but within the National Park, the host authorities will continue to provide the pre-application service on our behalf. - 4.7 Advice provided by SDNPA is free for householder proposals although there may be a charge if a meeting is required.
-Advice for other forms of development will be subject to a fee depending on the proposals. - 4.8 For applications which are likely to be 'called in' and considered by the SDNPA, any pre-application advice registration and fee charges are still administered by the relevant host authority but a planning officer from the SDNPA may provide the advice. - 4.9 The SDNPA operate a transparent service, whereby pre-application details and responses, although not actively publicised, will be placed on the online planning register.
-This is unless the applicant gives reasons why the enquiry is commercially sensitive. - 4.10 Applicants will be encouraged to consult the community when developing their proposal in a way that is proportionate to the scale and impact of the proposal.
+Advice for other forms of development will be subject to a fee depending on the proposals. - 4.8 For applications which are likely to be 'called in' and considered by the SDNPA, any pre-application advice registration and fee charges are still administered by the relevant host authority but a planning officer from the SDNPA may provide the advice. - 4.9 In order to operate a transparent service, pre-application details and responses will be placed on the online planning register at the point of which a formal planning application is received and validated by the Authority. - 4.10 Applicants will be encouraged to consult the community when developing their proposal in a way that is proportionate to the scale and impact of the proposal.
 The SDNPA's Local Validation List is a list of documents and information that, together with the national government list, will be required before an application is accepted as valid.
 This list can be found on our website.
 Consultation will be carried out on the IAPP local validation list every two years with all relevant parties to ensure the information required to submit a planning application is up to date and fit for purpose.
 The consultation will be published on the SDNPA website and will be carried out for eight weeks. - 4.11 The Authority greatly values the role of neighbourhood plans and the qualifying bodies who prepare them.
 Therefore, we have established a protocol on pre-application advice for parishes with a made Neighbourhood Development Plan; this is set out in Appendix 4 of this document.
 The purpose of the protocol is to invite qualifying bodies to provide a formal response to the SDNPA or the host authorities working on its behalf in regard to locally significant pre-application advice requests.
-This is to ensure concerns / issues are identified as early as possible and dialogue established to https://www.southdowns.gov.uk/planning-applications/apply/local-validation-list/ explain and where possible resolve any conflict between parties in relation to the proposals.
+This is to ensure concerns / issues are identified as early as possible and dialogue established to explain and where possible resolve any conflict between parties in relation to the proposals.